JakimLi/pandaria/README.md

 </dependencies>
 ```

-If you need to verify database, remember to add driver for your database, and add you datasource connection in
+If you need to verify database, remember to add specific jdbc driver for your database, and add you datasource connection in
 `application.properties`

 application.properties